HollowMan6/Lanck-Face-Recognition-Lock-Competition-Backend-Code/README.md

 Here is our *[Introducing PPT](Lanck_Team8.pptx)*

-In the early stage, we were going to adopt [the method here](https://github.com/HollowMan6/Building-CCTV) to build, but because of many shortcomings, we finally abandoned this method.
+In the early stage, we were going to adopt [using ffserver and ffmpeg to RSTP live broadcast](https://github.com/HollowMan6/Building-CCTV/tree/master/Building-CCTV-With-RSTP-Stream-Using-ffsever) to build, but because of many shortcomings, we finally abandoned this method, and use [OpenCV to recognize faces and send to the other place with a picture](https://github.com/HollowMan6/Building-CCTV/tree/master/Building-CCTV-With-OpenCV-Face-Recognition-Sending-Pictures)

 Our front-end is developed by Wechat applet.

 ## The Back-end Structure

 I am responsible for writing the back-end structure.
-We use OPenCV to realize face recognition function, and use Socket programming.
+We use OpenCV to realize face recognition function, and use Socket programming.

 ***Please Refer to the figure for the back-end structure for more infomation.***